pydata/pydata-cookbook/review_criteria.md

 - The work should describe the development or use of python software for approaching a problem in a domain within the scope of the conference.

-## Novelty and Impact

-- The work should employ new or innovative methods or approaches to a problem.
-- The work should advance the state of a scientific domain, the practice of scientific computing itself, or another subject area within the scope of the conference.

 ## Verifiability

 - Software descriptions should be accompanied by references to or examples of